Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 • Candies.

-And believe me, they taste just as good as regular dishes.
-There is even bread for raw foodists - this is a dried mass of sprouted and milled wheat grains, which is very healthy and tastes quite good.
+And believe me, they taste no worse than regular dishes.
+There is even bread for raw foodists - this is a dried mass of sprouted and ground wheat grains, very healthy and quite pleasant to the taste.

 Classification

-What constitutes a correct raw food diet?
+What is a proper raw food diet?
 In simple terms, this is when a person eats only raw foods, avoiding cooking them.
 Why is that?
 I'll explain a little later.

 The large army of raw foodists is divided into categories:

-1. Vegetarians- eat dairy products and any plant foods.
-Fish, meat, eggs are not eaten.
+1. Vegetarians– eat dairy products and any plant foods.
+They do not eat fish, meat, or eggs.

-2. Vegan- eat fruits, roots, vegetables and herbs.
-A ban on dairy products is added to the restrictions on vegetarians.
+2. Vegans– feed on fruits, roots, vegetables and herbs.
+In addition to the restrictions for vegetarians, a ban on dairy products is added.

-3. Fruitians- eat the aboveground part of plants: grass shoots, seeds, vegetables growing above the ground (cucumbers, for example), nuts and fruits.
-Cereals and root crops are prohibited.
+3. Fruitarians– eat the above-ground parts of plants: grass shoots, seeds, vegetables growing above the ground (cucumbers, for example), nuts and fruits.
+Cereals and root vegetables are prohibited.

-A raw food diet is mixed, when several foods are consumed at one meal, and monotrophic (mono-raw food) - one type of food at one meal.
+A raw food diet can be mixed, when several foods are consumed at one meal, and monotrophic (mono-raw food diet) - one type of food at one time.

-The founder of the scientific theory of the raw food diet is considered to be Dr. Max Bircher-Benner.
-At the beginning of the twentieth century, he was the first to say that heating food to a temperature of 50ᴼC and above negatively affects its composition - most of the useful properties of the product are lost, carcinogens and harmful substances are formed instead.
+Dr. Max Bircher-Benner is considered the founder of the scientific theory of raw food diet.
+At the beginning of the twentieth century, he was the first to say that heating food to a temperature of 50°C and above negatively affects its composition - most of the beneficial properties of the product are lost, and carcinogens and harmful substances are formed instead.
 Bircher-Benner also noted the harmfulness of using any chemical additives to food, including salt.

-So what is a raw food diet and how is it good for you?
+So what is a raw food diet and how is it beneficial?
 And why is it so popular?

 Have you ever heard of enzymes?
-These are substances that are found in any product. natural origin...
+These are substances that are contained in any product natural origin.
 They take part in the process of converting one substance into another.
 Their other role is to act as catalysts for one or another action in the body, including digestion.

-In other words, the enzymes contained in each fresh product contribute to the digestion of this particular type of product.
+In other words, the enzymes contained in every fresh product contribute to the digestion of this particular type of product.
 Each product has its own.

-V human body there are also enzymes, but they serve to perform completely different tasks: renewing blood cells, freeing the liver from toxins, transporting carbohydrates, accelerating or slowing down metabolism, and so on.
+IN human body There are also enzymes, but they serve to perform completely different tasks: renewing blood cells, freeing the liver of toxins, transporting carbohydrates, accelerating or slowing down metabolism, and so on.

-Take, for example, a tomato - its skin contains enzymes that help me digest this tomato when eaten raw.
+Take, for example, a tomato - its peel contains enzymes that help me digest this tomato if I eat it raw.
 What happens if I put this tomato in soup or make ketchup out of it?
-Unfortunately, the enzymes will die, they cannot withstand heating above 45 degrees.
-In this case, my body will be forced to involve its enzymes in the digestion of food, distracting them from other vital tasks.
+Unfortunately, the enzymes will die; they cannot withstand heating above 45 degrees.
+In this case, my body will be forced to use its enzymes to digest food, distracting them from other vital tasks.

 • In fresh vegetables and fruits, nuts, seeds;